Symmetric Polynomials in Tropical Algebra Semirings: Discussion

 \begin{question} Consider an upper-bound unital commutative semiring, linearly ordered by its intrinsic order.
 Is $2 = 3$ not just a necessary, but also a sufficient condition for such a semiring to be Frobenius? \end{question}

 Next, consider the results about semiring symmetrizations (Section~\ref{SECTION: Elementarity in Symmetrized Semirings}).
 They were very much negative, but maybe that is because the scope was too narrow --- we know from Lemma~\ref{LEMMA: Upper-bound symmetrizable semirings} that if the symmetrization $\symm(X)$ exists and is upper-bound, the semiring $X$ is necessarily linearly ordered (among other things).

-\begin{question} Is there a reasonable adaptation of the symmetrizing relation $\equ$ which also works for suitable non-linearly ordered semirings (and reduces to the usual $\equ$ when the semiring satisfies the equivalent conditions in Lemma~\ref{LEMMA: Upper-bound symmetrizable semirings})? \end{question}

-Finally, we return to the notion of symmetric polynomials.
-We defined it (Definition~\ref{DEFINITION: Polynomials in semirings}) on the syntactic level --- that is, we need to have a symmetric polynomial \emph{expression} --- since it is polynomial expressions that we work with.
-But one also has a reasonable notion of symmetry of polynomials on the semantic level, namely invariance under permutations of variables: $p(x_1, \ldots, x_n) = p(x_{\sigma(1)}, \ldots, x_{\sigma(1)})$ for all points $(x_1, \ldots, x_n)$ and permutations $\sigma \in S_n$.

-Obviously the syntactic definition implies the semantic one.
-For idempotent semirings the converse is also true since if $p$ is `semantically' symmetric, clearly $p = \Sym(p)$.
-What about more general semirings?
+An adaptation of the symmetrizing relation was considered in~\cite[Definition~2.2.9]{gaubert92a}.

+\begin{question} Does the symmetrizing relation from~\cite[Definition~2.2.9]{gaubert92a}, or any other reasonable adaptation of the symmetrizing relation, lead to better behaved symmetrized semirings in terms of elementarity? \end{question}

+We return to the notion of symmetric polynomial functions.
+As stated in Remark~\ref{REMARK: variants of symmetry}, there are two reasonable notions for a polynomial function to be symmetric.
+For our results we needed the `syntactic' one (except in the case of idempotent semirings, where we know that the two notions coincide), but do our results hold also if we assume the `semantic' definition?

-\begin{question} Is it the case for every upper-bound semiring that a polynomial, invariant under permutations of variables, is necessarily symmetric?
+\begin{question} Is it the case for every upper-bound semiring that a polynomial function, invariant under permutations of variables, is necessarily represented by a symmetric polynomial?
 If not, is it true at least for supertropical semirings? \end{question}

+Finally, we did not discuss the computational complexity of our method for reduction to elementary symmetric functions.
+It would be interesting to do it and compare it with the known complexity results over fields.